PennyLaneAI/pennylane/doc/introduction/returns.rst

 * The return of a QNode could be different to what is expected, as shown in the :ref:`example <return-type-example-issue>` above.
 * For measurements of different shapes, ragged arrays were generated internally and then squeezed into a single output array.
-This was incompatible with NumPy's `NEP 34 <https://numpy.org/neps/nep-0034-infer-dtype-is-object.html>`_ and constrained the `version of NumPy <https://github.com/PennyLaneAI/pennylane/blob/v0.29.1/setup.py#L21>`_ that PennyLane was compatible with.
+This is incompatible with NumPy's `NEP 34 <https://numpy.org/neps/nep-0034-infer-dtype-is-object.html>`_ and constrains the `version of NumPy <https://github.com/PennyLaneAI/pennylane/blob/v0.29.1/setup.py#L21>`_ that PennyLane is compatible with.
-* Use of stacking and squeezing presented performance bottlenecks.
+* Use of stacking and squeezing presents performance bottlenecks.

 The changes made in PennyLane version 0.30 address the challenges above.
-However, existing users may experience breaking changes or issues.
+However, existing users may experience breaking changes or issues when upgrading their PennyLane version.

 .. _Troubleshooting: